hjnieuwenhuizen/John_The_Scones_Components/README.md

 ## Test

-Tests for John The Scones Components are written using Jest, a delightful JavaScript testing framework.
+Tests for John The Scone's Components are written using Jest, a delightful JavaScript testing framework.
 To run tests, use:

 ```bash
 npm run test